EduBic/CoolingSchemaEditor/README.md

 An Typescript library that build a schema with SVG element.

 - Draw Basic Element
-- Base classes support
+- Abstract base classes
-- Component pattern library
+- The library is Component pattern based
 - Draw lines from input/output point of element
+- Descrive complex GraphicElement with multiple GraphicElement using GraphicGroup
+- Input/Output hooks for each Graphic Element

 ## Development server